-Mr. Kim currently serves on the National Governing Board of BELL, a non-profit organization dedicated to improving the lives of disadvantaged youths, the Board of Advisors of the Institute for Recruitment of Teachers (IRT) at Phillips Academy, Andover, and was also on the founding board of the Boston Collegiate Charter School.
+Mr. Kim currently serves on several non-profit and corporate boards including the National Governing Board of BELL, a non-profit organization dedicated to improving the lives of disadvantaged youths.

-Mr. Kim received an A.B. from Harvard College and an M.B.A. from the Harvard Business School.
+Mr. Kim received an A.B. with Honors from Harvard College and an M.B.A. from the Harvard Business School.